From luxury to joie de vivre, Winnipeg offers up culture, history and relaxation all perfect for creating your ultimate 48-hour getaway.

 Winnipeg Art Gallery

-An outdoor oasis set in a quiet nook of the city, don't miss on of Winnipeg's best spas.
-The signature Thermal Experience is the ultimate way to relax, and follows a hot-cold-rest cycle.
+An outdoor oasis set in a quiet nook of the city, don't miss one of Winnipeg's best spas.
+The signature thermal experience is the ultimate way to relax, and follows a hot-cold-rest cycle.
 The spa can be enjoyed in any season; and is a different experience depending on when you go.
 Steam rises over the dreamy temperate and hot pools, while the Polabër cold pool and the Icebër waterfall beckon only the brave.
 Wander into the indoor spaces for your hot cycles and enjoy a variety of dry saunas (don’t miss the Aufguss ritual) and steam rooms.
 During the rest period, lay down on a slab of hot rock or lean back on a heated seat and be soothed into a slumber with the aid of relaxing music overhead.
 Firepits are located throughout the facility for s’more roasting and relaxation.

 Finish your day of relaxation at Resto where you can enjoy delicious food sourced from fresh and local ingredients, all from the comfort of your robe.
 Treat yourself to a smorrebrod, hygge bowl or a hearty Thermea burger and wash it down with bubbly.